-Find this excellent restaurant, run under the banner of celebrity chef Michael Caines, in the comfortable Abode Hotel.
+Find this good restaurant in the comfortable Abode Hotel.

 The hotel has a smart Champagne Bar, which makes an excellent meeting place.

 - Dinner: Mon-Thurs 18.00-22.00, Fri & Sat 17.00-22.00; set D £20 (2 courses), £25 (3 courses); mains about £15 to £28; Tasting Menu £65 to £85

 - Wine: a well-chosen list, travels the world, kicking off at around the £28 mark

 - Directions: See the map on this page